gusaiani/travis-ci-ember-study-repo/README.md

 ## Travis CI ember web client
 [![Build Status](https://travis-ci.org/travis-ci/travis-web.svg?branch=master)](https://travis-ci.org/travis-ci/travis-web)

+### Gustavo's observation
+In this repo, as of Dec.
+16 you may find tests using dummy strings making fun of feminism.
+I do not condone that.
+For repo diff's sakes, I am keeping that for the time being.
+The original repo does not open issues to people outside the core team at the moment.

 ### Running the app

 The app is developed using [Ember CLI](http://ember-cli.com).
 It requires nodejs